julianfigueroaGL/gorilla-cast-docs/docs/basics/index.md

 ### Virtual DOM

-Vue accomplishes this by building a virtual DOM to keep track of the changes it needs to make to the real DOM
+Vue.js accomplishes this by building a virtual DOM to keep track of the changes it needs to make to the real DOM

 ### Flux Design Pattern

 The components in Flux's architecture interact more like an EventBus and less like an MVC.
-As mentioned earlier, Flux is not actually a library or a framework, it is a new kind of architecture that Facebook created to work with React:
+Flux is not actually a library or a framework, it is a new kind of architecture that Facebook created to work with React:

 - Actions: Helpers that pass data to the Dispatcher
 - Dispatcher: Receives these Actions and broadcast paylodas to registered callbacks